 Twin Lakes – Mount Elbert hovers behind these magnificent lakes.
 Twin Lakes is located at the start of Independence Pass, a summer shortcut to Aspen.

 - White Star CG – near the lake, 66 sites, basic, Reservations

 - Lakeview CG – near the lake, 35 sites, basic, Reservations

 - Difficult CG – west side of the pass, closer to Aspen, 47 sites, basic, Reservations

 - Dispersed camping – Look for sites on forest service roads off CO-82 in Twin Lakes.
 There are also many primitive sites ten miles south on Hwy 24 at Clear Creek Reservoir.

 Cottonwood Pass – The pass connects Buena Vista with Almont on the other side of the Divide.
 Dispersed camping can be found near Buena Vista.
 There is 1 campground near Buena Vista and the rest are near Taylor Park Reservoir on the west side.
 Take Co Rd 306 west out of town.

-Lakeview Gunnison CG – next to reservoir, 65 sites, basic & electric, Reservations
+- Lakeview Gunnison CG – next to the reservoir, 65 sites, basic & electric, Reservations

-Dinner Station CG – north of lake, 22 sites, basic, Reservations
+- Dinner Station CG – north of the lake, 22 sites, basic, Reservations